szymonmichalski/starid-1/docs/comments.md

 represents a triangle as three constrained sides ab, bc, ca. travel around the sides ab to bc to ca so star pairs are not duplicated. traveling ac to cb to ba, you get the same pairs backwards.

 *prune* travel around ab to bc to ca pruning the pairs maps. at the end, prune empty stars from the sides.

-*update side1 side3* bring in more constrained sides

 *side2 side3* create side2 and side3 for an abda triangle